Click on any of the photos or names below to learn more about the individuals that work at Milestone Financial Associates.

 Diane Culver

-Diane Culver - Director of Client Relations
+Diane Culver Client Service Manager

 Have you ever heard the saying “She’s nothing if not tenacious”?
 That would most likely be the way many who know me would describe me.
 I am definitely determined and persistent.
 While I often drive my family, friends, and co-workers a bit crazy with this trait, they do seem to appreciate my desire to complete “the task” and do it with excellence.